 (a) The amount payable by the User for the Long Term Firm Service Reference Service is the Long Term Firm Service Charge.

-(b) The amount payable by the User for the Short Term Firm Service (Reference Service) is the Short Term Firm Service Charge.

-(c) Users will also pay any Other Tariff Charges applicable.
+(b) Users will also pay any Other Tariff Charges applicable.

 Long Term Firm Service Charge

 The Long Term Firm Service Charge for each Day is the product of: